Kipt/BEdit/LayoutLanguage.md

 };
 ```

+You cannot access nested members of members declared as using a category declaration.

 If a member appears multiple times (due to a loop expression), the most recent value is used when loading it.

 Note that byte order swapping may occur during loading of members